-Property Description BatchPerformanceWorkaround (OPTIONAL) True or false.
-The DB2 driver uses the native DB2 batch mechanism.
+Property Description BatchPerformanceWorkaround The DB2 driver uses the native DB2 batch mechanism.
 This property determines whether certain restrictions are enforced to facilitate data conversions.
-When set to false, the methods used to set the parameter values of a batch operation performed using a PreparedStatement must match the database data type of the column the parameter is associated with.
+Valid Values: true false ■ When set to false, the methods used to set the parameter values of a batch operation performed using a PreparedStatement must match the database data type of the column the parameter is associated with.
 This is because DB2 servers do not perform implicit data conversions.
-When set to true, this restriction is removed; however, parameter sets may not be executed in the order they were specified.
+When set to true, restrictions are removed; however, parameter sets may not be executed in the order they were specified.
 The default is false.
-See Section 3.17, "Batch Inserts and Updates" for more information.
-Note: For data sources used as a JMS JDBC store that use the WebLogic Type 4 JDBC driver for DB2, the BatchPerformanceWorkaround property must be set to true.
-CatalogIncludesSynonyms (OPTIONAL) True or false.
-Determines whether synonyms are included in the result sets returned from the DatabaseMetaData.getColumns() method.
-If set to true (the default), synonyms are included in the result sets returned from the DatabaseMetaData.getColumns() method.
-If set to false, synonyms are omitted from result sets returned from the DatabaseMetaData.getColumns() method.
-This property is ignored for DB2 v8.x and higher for Linux/UNIX/Windows.
-The driver always returns synonyms for the DatabaseMetaData.getColumns() method when connected to DB2 v8.x and higher for Linux/UNIX/Windows.
-See Section 3.4, "Performance Considerations" for information about configuring this property for optimal performance.
-The default is true.
+See Section 3.19, "Batch Inserts and Updates" for more information.
+Note: For data sources used as a JMS JDBC store that use the Oracle Type 4 JDBC driver for DB2, the BatchPerformanceWorkaround property must be set to true.
+BulkLoadBatchSize Provides a suggestion to the driver for the number of rows to load to the database at a time when bulk loading data.
+Performance can be improved by increasing the number of rows the driver loads at a time because fewer network round trips are required.
+Be aware that increasing the number of rows that are loaded also causes the driver to consume more memory on the client.
+NOTES: This property suggests the number of rows regardless of which bulk load method is used: using a DDBulkLoad object or using bulk load for batch inserts.
+The DDBulkObject.setBatchSize() method overrides the value set by this property.
+Valid Values: x where x is a positive integer.
+The default is 2048.
+Data Type: long